raymondliuca/BlackJack/readme.md

 # Future Enhancements

--Be able to do insureance and split in the game
+- Be able to do insureance and split in the game

--Add all four colors to reduce same card apperance
+- Add all four colors to reduce same card apperance

--Add sound effects and bgm
+- Add sound effects and bgm

--Update the Styling
+- Update the Styling